Home

 It certainly met all expectations and lives up to its reputation as one of the top dive destinations in the Caribbean.

-No waiting for the boat to leave, stragglers to make it to the boat, your dive cut short because another group ran out of air, etc.
+No waiting for the boat to leave, everything to make it onto the boat, rigid bottom times, etc.

 It's going to make going back to those rigid boat schedules all that much harder!